Arminas19/Plants/README.md

 <h2> What is Delta Courses? </h2>

-<h3> This webpage showcases the front page of a website that advetises programming courses. </h3>
+<h3> This webpage showcases the front page of a website that advertises programming courses. </h3>

 <strong> <h4> To open this webpage you need to open the plant's page and then open the 'Pages' tab in the navigation, there you will see the link for Courses. </h4> </strong>